 If a Finished Good is set to Auto-assembly, DEAR will automatically calculate availability based on component quantities.
 Availability can be seen in Product Availability Report or Product Stock Level Report (Reports → Inventory → Product Stock Level Report or Product Availability).

-For example, in the case of an item which can be sold in 6-packs or singles, when you look at the availability report, you can see that there are 6 singles on hand but one 6-pack and 6 singles available for sale.
+For example, in the case of an item which can be sold in components or assembled, when you look at the availability report, you can see that both the components on hand, and the assembled product available.

 Furthermore, if you have tags or attributes specifically for finished goods SKUs, then you can filter the report further to only show those finished goods SKUs.

-You can also see how many finished good availability from the order screen.
+You can also see how many finished good availability from the sale order screen.
 When selecting a product to add to the order, you will see as many units available for sale as you have component quantities in stock for.
 This does not apply to manually assembled products.

 Production Cost Analysis Report

 This report shows the number of finished goods with their costs split by the components/services used in the assembled product.
 Use this report to analyse finished goods yield quantity, production cost, and cost of component products and services for a selected reporting period.

 By default, the report shows all finished goods that have been completed, authorised or are currently in progress for the last month.
 To narrow down the results, you can filter the report by either status = Authorized or status = In progress or status = Completed.